-(22)(13) "Public safety answering point" means a communications facility operated on a 24-hour basis that first receives 9-1-1 calls emergency communications from persons in a 9-1-1 service area requesting emergency services and that may, as appropriate, directly dispatch public or private safety emergency services or transfer or relay 9-1-1 calls the emergency communications to appropriate public safety agencies.
+(22) (13) "Public safety answering point" means a communications facility operated on a 24-hour basis that first receives 9-1-1 calls emergency communications from persons in a 9-1-1 service area requesting emergency services and that may, as appropriate, directly dispatch public or private safety emergency services or transfer or relay 9-1-1 calls the emergency communications to appropriate public safety agencies.

-$\frac{(23)}{(14)}$ "Relay" means a 9-1-1 service in which a public safety answering point, upon receipt of a telephone request for emergency services, notes the pertinent information from the caller and relays the information to the appropriate public safety agency, other agencies, or other providers of emergency services for dispatch of an emergency unit.
+(23) (14) "Relay" means a 9-1-1 service in which a public safety answering point, upon receipt of a telephone request for emergency services, notes the pertinent information from the caller and relays the information to the appropriate public safety agency, other agencies, or other providers of emergency services for dispatch of an emergency unit.

 (24)(15) "Subscriber" means an end user who receives telephone exchange access services or who contracts with a wireless provider for commercial mobile radio services.

-(25)(16) "Transfer" means a 9-1-1 service in which a public safety answering point, upon receipt of a telephone request for emergency services, directly transfers the request to an appropriate public safety agency or other provider of emergency services provider.
+(25) (16) "Transfer" means a 9-1-1 service in which a public safety answering point, upon receipt of a telephone request for emergency services, directly transfers the request to an appropriate public safety agency or other provider of emergency services provider.

 (26) "Wireless enhanced 9-1-1" means either phase I wireless enhanced 9-1-1 or phase II wireless enhanced 9-1-1.
 (27) "Wireless enhanced 9-1-1 account" means the wireless enhanced 9-1-1 account established in 10-4-301.

-$\frac{(28)(17)}{(28)}$ "Wireless provider" means an entity, as defined in 35-1-113, that is authorized by the federal communications commission to provide facilities-based commercial mobile radio service within this state."

-{Internal References to 10-4-101: 2-17-506x 7-31-201x 7-31-203x 53-19-306x}
+(28)-(17) "Wireless provider" means an entity, as defined in 35-1-113, that is authorized by the federal communications commission to provide facilities-based commercial mobile radio service within this state." {Internal References to 10-4-101: 2-17-506x 2-17-506x 7-31-201x 7-31-203x 53-19-306x }

-"10-4-103.
+Section 15.
+Section 10-4-103, MCA, is amended to read: "10-4-103.
 Emergency telephone system requirements.
 (1) Every public and private safety agency in this state may establish or participate in a basic or enhanced 9-1-1 system.